What is Xylitol?

 How safe is xylitol?

-Xylitol is safe for use in humans.
-Xylitol, like most sugar alcohols, may have a mild laxative effect when eaten in large amounts, when first introduced to a diet.
-This occurs because, until the digestive system adapts, xylitol may not be completely digested in the intestines.
-This causes mild diarrhea and/or mild intestinal discomfort.
+Xylitol is safe for use in people, although like most sugar alcohols, it may have a mild laxative effect when eaten in large amounts or when first introduced to a diet.
+This occurs because xylitol may not be completely digested in the intestines until the digestive system adapts.

 "Xylitol is extremely toxic to dogs."